Research Project Arising From Practice

 The Research

-How does a dedicated preparation stirring area benefit the Ruskin Mill valley?
+How does a dedicated preparation stirring area benefit the Ruskin Mill Valley?
 How important is the design and construction to ensure that it fulfils its purpose for many years?

-The preparations are homeopathic treatments for the land.
-Through the use of these preparations we are presenting vitality back into the land, vitality which we have exploited through cultivation.
-By using preparation such as 500 & 501, we are providing forces that will aid the health of the soil, and the health of the plants.
+The preparations are homoeopathic treatments for the land.
+Through the use of these preparations, we are presenting vitality back into the land, vitality which we have exploited through cultivation.
+By using preparation such as 500 & 501, we are providing forces that will aid the health of the soil and the health the plants.
 By having a stirring area in the locally, it becomes more likely that we will practice these stirrings more often.
 In have decided to integrate a storage area as part of the stirring area, here the compost preparations will be stored.
 Along with a Cowpat pit, it makes the preparation area a very practical space for all of the preparations to be used in the valley.

-- Green Woodwork – The crafting of a small door for the storage area of the preps
+• Green Woodwork – The crafting of a small door for the storage area of the preps

-- The Forge – The forging of a structure to hold the besom
+• The Forge – The forging of a structure to hold the besom

 Colleagues if they wish to join together in the valley to stir the preparations, feel very important.
 The preparations could be sprayed across the whole of the valley, where required.
 By having everyone together, there is a powerful intention that is made, and it offers a chance for staff to speak about the landscape and share in the practice.